 - For glaze: Cream together cream cheese and butter until smooth.
 Stir in vanilla, powdered sugar and enough milk to get a thick glaze consistency.

-- Dip top side of cookie into glaze and leave out until completely set.
+- Dip top side of cookie into glaze or drizzle glaze over cookies and leave out until completely set.
 Once set all the way through, move to an air tight container until ready to eat.